4 easy ways to clear your credit card debt | Millennial Money

 Tip 1 - Always pay more than the minimum

 Only paying the minimum on your credit card each month could mean you are paying your credit card off for a number of years.
-Paying more than the minimum can drastically reduce the length of time spent paying off your credit card and we explain this in the following example.
+Paying more than the minimum can drastically reduce the length of time spent paying off your credit card.

-Take an average amount of credit card debt such as £6,400 with an average interest rate of 17.43%.
-Using this example, if you only paid the minimum repayment each month (starting at £150 per month, then reducing to £149 the following month and so on) it would take you a whopping 33 years and 4 months to clear your credit card.
+For example, imagine you have £6,400 of credit card debt with an average interest rate of 17.43%.
+If you only pay the minimum repayment each month (starting at £150 per month, then reducing to £149 the following month and so on) it would take you a whopping 33 years and 4 months to clear your credit card.

-However, if you fix the monthly repayment amount at £150 (assuming you can comfortably afford this each month) you will clear the balance in just 5 years and 4 months, plus you'll save over £5,000 in interest!
+However, if you fix the monthly repayment amount at £150 assuming you can comfortably afford this each month you will clear the balance in 5 years and 4 months.
+This will save you over £5,000 in interest.

 Tip 2 - Prioritise debt

-Most people have debts that are spread across multiple credit cards and that's just life, there's nothing wrong with that and we shouldn't make people feel bad about it.
-What you need to do to repay your debt quicker is organise your debt in order of priority, with the highest interest rate at the top of the list and the lowest interest rate at the bottom.
+Many people will have debt spread across multiple credit cards.
+This means that to repay those cards quickly, it is important to organise your debt in order of priority.
+The credit card balance with the highest interest rate should be at the top of the list and the lowest interest rate at the bottom.

 • Set up minimum payment direct debits for the lowest priority cards